 Don’t stop at the kickoff meeting.
 Keep in constant contact with your hiring manager throughout the recruitment process to check on the quality and quantity of candidates, and fine-tune your search with their feedback.

 If you devote time to sourcing quality candidates, you won’t just end up with a hire – you’ll also have candidates who are qualified to recruit for future roles.
 But for many companies, re-engaging candidates is a missed opportunity.
-Even though nearly all – 99 percent – of companies believe re-engaging candidates will help them build their talent community and protect their employer brand, fewer than half of employers re-engage declined candidates.
+Even though nearly all (99%) of companies believe re-engaging candidates will help them build their talent community and protect their employer brand, fewer than half of employers re-engage declined candidates.

-Most recruiters and sourcers have their go-to channels to find candidates.
-Fifty-two percent say they first turn to their professional network, and another 28 percent say they first turn to LinkedIn.
+Most recruiters have their go-to channels to find candidates.
+More than half, 52%, say they first turn to their professional network, and another 28% say they first turn to LinkedIn.
 But why stop there?
-The most common channels are common for a reason – they’re good! – but consider adding some other, less frequently fished sources into the mix.
+The most common methods for candidate sourcing are common for a reason – they’re good! – but consider adding some other, less frequently used sources into the mix.
 Candidates may be more receptive to outreach messages on less conventional websites, and profiles on such sites can yield unique information that provides good fodder for personalized outreach.

 Where should you look?
 The internet abounds with possibilities.
-They key is to understand your target candidates so you can better predict where to find them online.
-For instance, GitHub is a great place to find developers, while Dribbble is ideal to find design candidates.
+The key is to understand your target candidates so you can better predict where to find them online.
+For instance, check out Triplebyte if you’re looking for engineers, Hired for tech talent, and Underdog if you’re hiring for a startup.
 If you’re new to sourcing for a job, rely on your team members to find out where to go, and ask them questions like:

 P.S.
 All of these sourcing channels integrate with Lever’s best-in-class Chrome Extension to make sourcing faster and easier.